 Magdalena Sklarski joined SEDF as Program Coordinator in 2007.
 She coordinates the preparation of the Fund's Annual Report and annual budget, manages grants, provides support for annual audit and external financial compliance obligations, acts as an in-house liaison, and serves as an informational resource to grantees, consultants and partners.
 Previously, Sklarski worked as a coordinator of the international community training and learning initiative for the International Harm Reduction Development Program of the Public Health Program at the Open Society Institute.
 Sklarski has an MA in International Affairs from the New School University and an MA in Finance from the Institute of Insurance and Prevention at the Technical University of Radom, Poland.

 Jocelyn Songco - Investment Officer

-Jocelyn Songco joined SEDF as an Investment Officer in 2008.
-She is primarily responsible for SEDF's Sierra Leone portfolio, as well as its initiatives in mobile banking and other mobile phone-based services.
-Prior to joining SEDF, she worked in Reorganization Services with Deloitte Financial Advisory Services and as a credit analyst for MBIA Insurance Corp.
-She also served as a Peace Corps Volunteer teaching English in Ethiopia and as a Crisis Corps Volunteer with the International Rescue Committee in Guinea.
-Songco has a BA in French and Psychology from the University of California Los Angeles, an MBA in Finance and Economics from Columbia Business School, and a Masters of International Affairs in Economic and Political Development from the School of International and Public Affairs at Columbia University.
+Jocelyn Songco joined the Soros Economic Development Fund in 2008.
+She serves as an investment officer focusing on West Africa, with an emphasis on agribusiness.
+Prior to joining the Open Society Foundations, she worked in reorganization services with Deloitte Financial Advisory Services and as a credit analyst for MBIA Insurance Corp.
+Songco also served as a Peace Corps volunteer teaching English in Ethiopia and as a Crisis Corps volunteer with the International Rescue Committee in Guinea.
+Songco has a BA in French and psychology from the University of California Los Angeles, an MBA in finance and economics from Columbia Business School, and a Masters of International Affairs in economic and political development from the School of International and Public Affairs at Columbia University.
 She is a CFA charterholder.